krisrandall/woocommerce-order-debugger-plugin/README.md

 This plugin lets you enter an order number and then enter any arbitrary PHP code to apply to the order.

-NOTE: This plugin is only intended as a deubgging aid for competent developers - do not use it if you don't know what you are doing, and do not leave it on a live site.
+**NOTE**: This plugin is only intended as a deubgging aid for competent developers - do not use it if you don't know what you are doing, and do not leave it on a live site.

 **WARNING:** This plugin uses *eval*
 Caution